cdr-stats/cdr-stats/docs/source/celery/celery-configuration.rst

 Launch celery/celerybeat in debug mode
 --------------------------------------

-If you don't want to run celeryd and celerybeat as a daemon then
+If it is not required to run celeryd and celerybeat as a daemon then

 To run celeryd ::